-- (1) Council, by resolution, may establish building lines on an existing or proposed street and may require any new buildings to be located on those building lines, whether or not such building lines conform to the standards set out in Schedule C of these Regulations. - (2) The frontyard building line setback is measured from the front property line. - (3) Notwithstanding the minimum front, side and rear yard requirements set out under Schedule C, Council, at its discretion, may allow development to complement existing building setbacks of adjoining properties by varying the yard requirements after notification of the proposed variance is given to neighbouring property owners in accordance with Regulations 13 and 30 of these Regulations. - (4) The building line along Provincial highways shall not be less than that specified under the provincial Building Near Highways Regulation.
+- (1) Council, by resolution, may establish building lines on an existing or proposed street and may require any new buildings to be located on those building lines, whether or not such building lines conform to the standards set out in Schedule C of these Regulations. - (2) The frontyard building line setback is measured from the front property line. - (3) Notwithstanding the minimum frontyard, sideyard, and rearyard setbacks set out under Schedule C, Council, at its discretion, may allow development to complement existing building setbacks of adjoining properties by varying the yard requirements after notification of the proposed variance is given to neighbouring property owners in accordance with Regulations 13 and 30 of these Regulations. - (4) As required under the provincial Building Near Highways Regulation, the building line along Route 320 shall not be less than 20 metres from the centre line of the highway.